Megatsunami: 2023: Dickson Fjord, Greenland

 On 16 September 2023 a large landslide originating 300–400 m above sea level entered Dickson Fjord, triggering a tsunami exceeding 200 m in run-up.
 Run-up of 60 m was observed along a 10 km stretch of coast.
 There was no major damage and there were no casualties.
 The tsunami was followed by a seiche that lasted for a week.
 The seiche produced a nine-day disturbance recorded by seismic instruments globally.

 2025: Tracy Arm, Alaska

-On 10 August 2025, a large landslide consisting of approximately 100000000 m3 of material occurred near the terminus of South Sawyer Glacier in Tracy Arm, a fjord in Southeast Alaska.
+On 10 August 2025, a large landslide consisting of at least 64000000 m3 of material occurred near the terminus of South Sawyer Glacier in Tracy Arm, a fjord in Southeast Alaska, following days of microseismicity.
 A 470 to 500 m run-up occurred on the shore of Tracy Arm opposite the landslide and a run-up of at least 30 m took place at nearby Sawyer Island in Tracy Arm.
 At the mouth of Tracy Arm, waves estimated at 10 to 15 ft in height struck Harbour Island, where water rose at least 25 ft above the high tide line.
 Tsunami waves of up to 36 cm reached a gauge 80 mi from the landslide at Juneau, Alaska.
 According to the Alaska Earthquake Center, the event had a magnitude of 5.4.